clickviewapp/Docs/smart-embed/v1.0/authentication.md

 ## Best Practices
 - Securely store the `client_secret`.
-- Handle token expiration gracefully by either retrying the request or prompting the user to re-authenticate.
+- Handle token expiration gracefully by either retrying the request.
-- Ensure all communications with the authorization server are performed over HTTPS to keep credentials secure.

 ## Next Steps
 After obtaining your access token, you may proceed to use it to request view keys or any other secured resources provided by our API.